 Silk Road Adventures provides film and TV fixing services across Central Asia and the Caucasus.

 We know the locations.
 We know the cultures.
-We know where to find specialist knowledge.
-We know how to obtain those hard-to-get film and journalist permits.
+We know how to obtain those hard-to-get film permits.
 Whether it’s finding the right contributors, setting up a yurt camp in a remote valley or finding the best drivers, we can handle the logistics for you from start to finish.

 With a background in journalism and high-end TV production, we will make sure you get under the skin of these fascinating countries and find the stories that are yet to be told.